contactaditya/contactaditya/README.md

 ### Hi,

-My name is Aditya and I am a software engineer.
+My name is Aditya and I am currently working as a software engineer.
 If you want to collaborate or work with me please feel free to reach out to me at: contactadityag@gmail.com.

 <!--
 **contactaditya/contactaditya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.